Ladvien/yolo_io/README.md

 # yolo_io
 A Rust library for loading, validating, and exporting YOLO project files.

+## Working Progress
+This crate is very much a work-in-progress.
+Features outlined may not be completed, working properly, or even listed.

 ## Features
 1. Automatic pairing based on filename